jiaweihhuang/General-Tiered-RL/Readme.md

-# Experiments for Tiered RL Setting in Tabular Examples
+# Experiments for General Tiered RL Setting in Tabular Examples
 Code for General Tiered RL paper https://arxiv.org/abs/2302.05534.
 If you find it helpful, please cite as follow:

 ```